 HUMANS: Good with all humans.
 Careful at first but learns to trust quickly

-CHILDREN: Children 8 to 10 yrs old or older who understand to respect his deafness
+CHILDREN: Children 8 to 10 yrs old or older who understand to respect dogs

 VETTING: Fully vetted and up to date; healthy